Black Hole Mergers as the Fastest Photon Ring Scramblers: The final state from the null geodesics

 When $q$ is large, the lighter black hole acts as a test particle, leaving the heavier black hole nearly unaffected, and the probe-Schwarzschild limit is reached very quickly.
 Therefore, for very large $q$, our analysis predicts that the final spin should scale like $1/q^{3/4}$ rather than $1/q$, as derived by the numerical fit in \eq{fit}.
 One can also check that the same scaling for $\nu j_*$ as in \eq{scalingq} is obtained by extremizing the Kerr black hole entropy as suggested in Ref.\,\cite{Rincon-Ramirez:2026tbo}.

-The remaining few-percent mismatch for $q\lesssim 20$ shown in the right panel of \fig{fig:1} is not surprising and can be attributed to the various uncertainties involved in our calculation.
-As shown in the Supplementary Material, it is not implausible that the unknown fifth-order PN corrections altered our prediction by an amount as large as a few percent.
+The remaining few-percent mismatch for $q\lesssim 20$ is not surprising and can be attributed to the various uncertainties involved in our calculation.
+As shown in App.
+D, it is not implausible that the unknown fifth-order PN corrections could alter our prediction by an amount as large as a few percent.
 Moreover, using alternative numerical fits ({\it e.g.}, see Refs. \cite{Jimenez-Forteza:2016oae,Healy:2016lce}), we find variations just below the percent range.

 More importantly, our procedure has intrinsic systematic uncertainties.
 First, while our criterion of fast information spread has a well-defined physical meaning, the choice of averaging the Lyapunov coefficients in terms of $\overline{\lambda}_{\rm p}$ is not unique.
 Second, the procedure of mapping the binary initial state into the Kerr final state does not necessarily capture the full nonlinearity of the system's evolution and the gravitational wave emission.